Sisseton Wahpeton College: History

 SWC was originally a vocational and technical school; an academic program was added as enrollment climbed.
 SWC is one of the few post-secondary schools in South Dakota to offer both vocational and academic degrees.

 Academics

-Although SWC is accredited to offer associate degrees only, it has agreements with several 4-year degree-granting institutions that allow SWC students to take much of their coursework at SWC or seamlessly matriculate to another institution.
-The agreement between SWC and Mount Marty College offers SWC students the opportunity to earn a Baccalaureate degree in Business and Tribal Governance, the only such program in the state.
+Although SWC is accredited by the Higher Learning Commission to offer associate and bachelor's degrees.
+It also has agreements with several 4-year degree-granting institutions that allow SWC students to take much of their coursework at SWC or seamlessly matriculate to another institution.
+The agreement between SWC and Mount Marty College offers SWC students the opportunity to earn a Baccalaureate degree in Business and Tribal Governance.

 Partnerships

 SWC is a member of the American Indian Higher Education Consortium (AIHEC), a community of tribally and federally chartered institutions working to strengthen tribal nations.
 SWC was created in response to the higher education needs of American Indians.
 It generally serves geographically isolated populations that have no other means to access education beyond the high school level.